EngFlow/bazel_invocation_analyzer/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: 🐛 Bug Report
-about: Issue template for bugs.
+about: Report a bug.
 title: "{short headline describing the bug, not the fix}"
 labels:
   - type/bug
 ---

+## Description

+A clear and concise description of what the bug is.

-## Observed behavior
+### Observed behavior

-Description of observed behavior.
+A clear and concise description of the observed behavior.

-## Expected behavior
+### Expected behavior

-Description of what the behavior should be.
+A clear and concise description of what the behavior should be.

+### Step-by-step guide on how to reproduce the bug

+1. Use numbered steps for easier later reference.
+1. If you used the CLI, include the command you ran:
+    ```bash
+    the command run
+    ```

-## Details
+## Additional context

 Supplemental data helps debug issues more quickly and reliably.

 Provide as many details as you feel comfortable sharing publicly.
 Alternatively, email data to <bia-dev@engflow.com> while referencing the created issue, or opt to send the bug report entirely by email.

 ### Environment